 Check your WSU email regularly for important correspondence.

-- Log on at fafsa.gov and click "Make FAFSA Corrections."
+- Login at fafsa.gov to "Make FAFSA Corrections"

-- In the FAFSA's Financial Information section, click "Link to IRS."
+- On the FAFSA, in the Financial Information section, click "Link to IRS"

-- On the IRS website, fill out the form and click "Transfer my tax information into the FAFSA."
+- On the IRS website, complete form and click on "Transfer my tax information into the FAFSA"